Korpisalo makes 36 saves as Blue Jackets beat Lightning 4-2

 UP NEXT

-The teams wrap up a two-game series on Thursday night.
+The teams wrap up a two-game series Thursday night.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports